QiuYukang/5G-LENA/doc/source/nr-module.rst

 the desired transmitting device(s) (RTD(s)) and receiving device (RRD), which for the DL case correspond to gNB(s) and UE, respectively, while for the UL case to UE(s) and gNB, respectively.
-An example of an UL case is given in Figure :ref:`fig-UlRemHex`, for the hexagonal topology presented in Figure :ref:`fig-S3` above (Urban case), for 324 UEs with UE transmit power 23 dBm, antenna height 1.5m and 1x1 antenna array.
+An example of an UL case is given in :numref:`fig-UlRemHex`, for the hexagonal topology presented in :numref:`fig-S3` above (Urban case), for 324 UEs with UE transmit power 23 dBm, antenna height 1.5m and 1x1 antenna array.